Search

 Prebiotics are compounds that foster the growth or activity of beneficial microorganisms such as bacteria and fungi.
 In cosmetic formulations, prebiotics are applied to the skin to support the growth of 'normal' skin flora.

 However, little is known about the efficacy of topically applied prebiotics.
-Research generally addresses the health benefits of ingesting prebiotics rather than putting them on.
+Research generally addresses the health benefits of ingesting prebiotics rather than applying them.

 Who is probiotic skincare for?

-Probiotics skincare is known to help with inflammation, redness, hydration, and adult acne.
-Here, we have some suggestions that Cassandra loves and work great.
+Probiotic skincare is known to help with inflammation, redness, hydration, and adult acne.
+We have some vegan and cruelty-free suggestions here that Cassandra loves.

 PURE’AM Amino Acid Mild Cleanser- $23